-18 The academy and Trust will participate fully with the Lincolnshire local authority's Fair Access Protocol, which makes sure that unplaced children, especially the most vulnerable children, are offered a place at a suitable school as quickly as possible.
+The academy and Trust will participate fully with the Lincolnshire local authority's Fair Access Protocol, which makes sure that unplaced children, especially the most vulnerable children, are offered a place at a suitable school as quickly as possible.
+Children allocated a place under the Fair Access Protocol take precedence over those on a waiting list.